-Holds - A customer may place up to two holds at any one time.
+Holds - A customer may place up to five holds at any one time.
 (This includes interlibrary loan requests.
 See Interlibrary Loans, below.)
 Holds may be placed on circulating materials that are owned by or on order at any York County Library System library.
 Holds are picked up at the library where the hold was placed unless the customer has designated a different location.
 Holds may also be placed online.
 All materials are equally accessible to any customer at any library via the holds process.

 Renewals - Most circulating materials can be renewed for two additional borrowing periods.
 Items that are on hold, however, may not be renewed.
 Renewals may be made in person at any York County Library System library, by telephone, or online.
 Items checked out on Teacher Cards cannot be renewed.

 Interlibrary Loans - Interlibrary loans are materials borrowed from libraries outside of York County.
 A customer must have a York County Library System library card to place an interlibrary loan request and to check out an item received through interlibrary loan.
 A customer can place up to two interlibrary loan requests at one time (in combination with in-county holds.
 See Holds, above.)
 Interlibrary loans must be picked up and returned at the library where the request was placed.
 For more on ILL, click here.